Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 # unsorted

 CNC 5 axis has a spindle with only one orientation in Z direction.
 Two rotational axes are used to change the angle of the spindle in respect to the workpiece surface.
 Letters AB, AC or BC are used: A is a rotational axis in the same direction like the X axis, B like Y, C like Z axis.
 The angle of the spindle in respect to the workpiece surface is described as tool vector IJK values.
 IJK values are coordinates in XYZ direction respectively, are values between -1 and +1 for IJ, between 0 and 1 for K and are I²+J²+K²=1 normalized.

-G-Code can be described with AB, BC, AC code.
-The orientation is described by two angles.
-The calculation of the jacobian matrix is with 6 rows, 3 for position and 3 for IJK orientation of the Z axis.
-Segmentation is calculated by interpolation of the angles.
-Segmentation and how it's calculated is the task of the core RRF and not part of the kinematics code.
-Especially for CNC it is important to have high segmentation for better routing quality.

-An alternative is to use G-Code with IJK tool vectors, which can be used with G0/G1.

-There is a singularity, e.g. in AC mode for A at 0 degrees.
-This angle must be avoided, because at 0 degrees the C axis "wants" to rotate by 180 degrees instantly for specific movements, which is not possible (infinite velocity).
-In practice, the choosen solution is to A remain in the bigger degree range without crossing 0.
-Usually, there is a selection box in the CAM to choose angle preference positive/negative.